philotuxo/Position-Annotated-BLE-RSSI-Dataset/README.md

 }

 <a id="2">[2]</a>
-F. Serhan Daniş and A. Taylan Cemgil (2017) Model-Based Localization and Tracking Using Bluetooth Low-Energy Beacons, Sensors.
-2017; 17(11):2484
+F. Daniş and A. Cemgil, “Model-Based Localization and Tracking Using Bluetooth Low-Energy Beacons,” *Sensors*, vol. 17, no. 11, p.
+2484, Oct.
+2017.

-### bibtex
 @Article{danis2017sensors,
 AUTHOR = {Daniş, F. Serhan and Cemgil, A. Taylan}, TITLE = {Model-Based Localization and Tracking Using Bluetooth Low-Energy Beacons},